 Pursuant to the Articles of Association, the Board of Directors shall meet when and where corporate interest requires.
-Ten meetings of the Board of Directors were held throughout 2018 (2017: 11 meetings), and all the members of the Board in office attended or were represented at the meetings.
-Overall attendance was 100%.
-If the representation of directors is eliminated from this calculation, the attendance rate will be 90.0%.
+Ten meetings of the Board of Directors were held throughout 2019 (2018: 10 meetings), and all the members of the Board in office attended the meetings.
+The individual and global attendance was of 100%.